robertfeldt/meta_compile/README.md

         rake bootstrap

 and it will bootstrap and print info about each step.
 This requires gcc, rake and a recent ruby.

+If you only want the finished result you can just install as a gem:

+        gem install meta_compile

+since it is available on [rubygems.org](https://rubygems.org/gems/meta_compile).

 Manually verifying that it is a meta compiler
 ---------------------------------------------